IMPORTANT: Please be aware that we will be NOT be able to accept cash payments for fees. Find out more about different ways to pay your fees.

 Most students find it necessary to have a British bank account.
 You may open an account with the bank of your choice.
-There is a Santander Bank on campus.

 In Reading town centre there are a number of other banks which you may wish to consider, you can find information on these in this list.